beamable/UnrealSDK/Docs/docs/Samples/Unreal SDK - Hathora Demo.md

 3. The first time you are running, type in an email/password and hit register.
 	1. In subsequent runs OR if you use the same email/password as your Beamable account, hit Login instead.
 4. After you're signed in, hit the `Training` button and observe the logs.
 If you look at Hathora's Portal, you'll be able to see the server spinning up for you to play in.
 If you look at the your Microservice logs (`Operate -> Microservice -> HathoraDemo -> Logs`), you'll be able to see its communication with Hathora.
-5. After a while, you'll be placed into a match by yourself.
+5. After a match is found --- 30 seconds later you'll connect to the actual server and see the match.
 6. Move around a while and then simply PIE.

 !!! warning "Cold Starts"
 	The first run of the application might time out due.
-If that happens, simply wait until you see a log line that says "DeleteTicket" show up and
+If that happens, simply wait until you see a log line in the UE Log window that says "DeleteTicket" show up and simply re-join the queue.

 To test this out with two players (this is max players for this sample):